LearnFintech

 Lessons for Founders: What Robinhood Teaches Us

-Robinhood's journey from a commission-free pioneer to a $20B public company offers powerful lessons for founders:
+Robinhood's journey from a commission-free pioneer to a profitable public company with $4.5B revenue and $1.9B net income offers powerful lessons for founders:

 1. Price Disruption Reshapes Industries